Access Keys

 • Different types of sentences to support outcomes.
 These include descriptive, perspective, directive, affirmative, control and co-operative sentences.

-• For optimum outcomes and positive experiences, Social Stories are available online to help you prepare for your visit in advance.
+• Online availability.
+For optimum outcomes and positive experiences, Social Stories are available online to help you prepare for your visit in advance.
 Full implementation guidelines are provided with every Social Story.

-• Social Stories are presented in a Portable Document Format (pdf).
-They are free of charge to download from our website library page.
+• Option to download as a Portable Document Format (pdf) free of charge from our website library page.

-• Social Stories can be printed.
+• Option to print.
 They are mobile responsive and can be downloaded and accessed on any mobile device, via our website.

 Communication Boards